-tob) Carbohydnate Produce a relative large energy For Examiner's Willie since it is a store of starth.
-Carbolyckates Use are easy to abneat down hence are more preffered Han Lipid. - Sharch is digested to glucose which releases a relative high energy value and energy to oxidise. to produce 38 ATP molecules - lipids release a relative large energy value than Mirhohydroites bet carbohydrates are prefleced by as a resplantory substrate becauses lipids are difficult to break and more energy is left stored as unbreaked lipids However Upids are used as a store for energy.
-Oxidized when carbohydrate levels decline. - Protesns have a releasely low energy level and are used as respiratory substeates when lipsed and carbohydrate reserves are low.
-First they are deaminated and the amino across is oxidised when there is a prolonged / stanation. /
+10b) Carbohydnate Produce a relative large energy For Examiner's Willie since it is a store of starth.
+Carbolyokates Use are easy to abneat down hence are more preffered Han Lipid. - Sharch is digested to glucose which releases a relative high energy value and easy to exidise. to produce 38 ATP indecites.
+7 - lipids release a retratture large energy value than chrhohydroites bet carbohydrates are preflered by as a respiratory substrate becauses lipids are difficult to break and more energy is left stored as unbreaked lipids However lipids are used as a store for energy.
+Oxidized when carbohydrate levels decline. - Protesns have a releasely low energy level and are used as responditions substrates when lipsed and carbohydrate reserves are low.
+First they are deaminated and the amino across is oxidised when there is a prolonged , stanation. /